This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 Gorge on Danish Pastries

 Solvang’s bakeries are famous all around the region.
-Some of the most popular ones have branched out to Santa Barbara and towns in the San Luis Obispo County.
+Some of the most popular ones have branched out to Santa Barbara and towns in San Luis Obispo County.

 They sell butter cookies, butter ring coffee cake, cinnamon swirl bread, kringles, strudel, Danish waffles, and a large selection of pastries.
 For maximum freshness, I recommend visiting before noon.
 Some of the bakeries are fully stocked until later times during the high season.